Lab alumni

 Brendan worked on a project examining the importance of the region of mitochondrial genome utilized in the development of eDNA oligos.
 He compared the effectiveness of oligos targeting cytochrome b relative to oligos that recognize other regions of the mitochondrial genome in four-toed salamanders (Hemidactylium scutatum).

-Brendan graduated with a BA in Biology in December 2022 and plans to begin medical school in the Fall of 2024.
+Brendan graduated with a BA in Biology in December 2022 is a medical student at VCOM.

 Rebecca Piche, BA Biology, May 2022

 Rebecca's primary project compared the effectiveness of traditional methods of salamander collection (leaf litter bags) to eDNA.
 Her project title was "Multiple methods of detection of semiaquatic salamanders in small lotic systems: A comparison of eDNA and leaf liter bags."
-She received two awards for her presentation of this work and is in the process of preparing a manuscript for publication.
+She received two awards for her presentation of this work and is a coauthor on two publications resulting from her work in the lab.

 Elizabeth Strasko, BA, Biology May 2021

-Elizabeth is working on an M.S. degree at Western Kentucky University, expected completion in Dec.
-2024.
-Her project title is: Measuring temporal variation in ephemeral pond amphibian communities using metabarcoding
+Elizabeth completed a M.S. degree at Western Kentucky University, her project title was: Measuring temporal variation in ephemeral pond amphibian communities using metabarcoding.
+She is currently a Ph.D. student at Auburn University.

 Faith Day, BA, Biology May 2021